asamuzaK/withExEditor/README.md

 * Enables if checked, disables if not.

 ### Enable Only When Editing Text
-* Appears in the context menu only if the content is editable.
+* Enables only when the content is editable.

 ### Forcibly Remove Temporary Files
 * Forcibly remove temporary files at the end of Private Browsing or at shut down.